brianbraatz/brianbraatz.github.io/content/post/Articles/_new6/Jni.md

 ---
-title: Java JNI in a Nutsehell
+title: Java JNI in a Nutshell
 description: Hook your Java Code  up to other languages!
 slug: java-jni
 date: 2021-11-17